 What are the benefits of warehouse automation?
-Firstly, it provides up-to-date information in real-time regarding the product availability, movement, and characteristics (from serial numbers to shelf-life).
+Firstly, it provides up-to-date information in real-time regarding product availability, movement, and characteristics (from serial numbers to shelf-life).
 Secondly, it ensures online control over product planning and shipments.
-Thirdly, it allows managing the personnel workload and equipment capacity.
+Thirdly, it allows for managing the personnel workload and equipment capacity.

 The warehouse is integrated with all supply chains.
 Therefore, warehouse automation enables companies to perform operations in a timely and error-free manner while effectively allocating resources.

-一 Is there a connection between the specifics of the enterprise and the successful Implementation of an automated warehouse management system?
+一 Is there a connection between the specifics of the enterprise and the successful implementation of an automated warehouse management system?

 一 There is no such connection.
 But, to clarify, there is a connection between enterprise specificity, solution provider’s expertise, and management’s readiness for organizational changes essential for the system's successful functioning.
 Having put these things together, you will get the maximum benefit.

 As an example, let's look at our experience of cooperation with UzAuto Motors, which combines a manufacturing enterprise and a Chevrolet car sales network in Uzbekistan.
 Here, the transition to an automated warehouse management system, namely SAP EWM, became part of a large SAP S/4HANA implementation project.